Human Pose Descriptions and Subject-Focused Attention for Improved Zero-Shot Transfer in Human-Centric Classification Tasks: Classification Tasks and Model Details

-This task predicts the emotion category from images of cropped faces or people.
+\textbf{Emotion recognition} predicts the emotion category from images of cropped faces or people.
 For facial emotion, the sentence template ``\textit{a photo of a/an [emotion adjective] looking face}'' is used.
 For body images, the sentence template ``\textit{a photo of a person who is feeling [emotion noun]}'' is used.